stephanieduncan/codeclan_homework_stephanieduncan/week_11/day_1/hierarchical_clustering/hierarchical_clustering.md

 ========================================================

-The algorithm starts off with all data points assigned to a cluster of their own.
-Then the algorithm works to minimise the number of clusters by merging those closest to each other using a distance measurement such as:
+In agglomerative hierachical clustering, the algorithm works to minimise the number of clusters by merging those closest to each other using a distance measurement such as:

 - Hamming distance for text
 - Euclidean distance for numeric clusters